Menu toggle

 If you have been awarded any outside scholarships be sure to notify the Office of Student Financial Services, either by reporting it under the ‘REPORT/VIEW OUTSIDE AWARDS’ link, or by sending written notification directly to the Office of Student Financial Services.

-Please submit your Confirmation Form electronically and submit your $400 enrollment deposit by 1/17/25.
-Pay by credit card* or by check payable to MMA and ensure student name and student id# are on the memo line of the check.
+Please log into your Status Portal to complete your Offer of Acceptance and pay your $400 enrollment deposit by 1/16/26.
+Pay by debit/credit card* or indicate you will be mailing your check payable to MMA.
+Ensure student name and student id# are on the memo line of the check.
 Please note, that you will need your Student ID number to complete payment - this can be found on your acceptance letter.
 Completing these steps not only holds your place in the class but is the trigger for additional information and allows other departments on campus to acknowledge you are an incoming student.

 *A service fee may apply